-TORONTO — Winnipeg skip Jeff Stoughton scored a triple and two doubles to defeat Norway’s Thomas Ulsrud 7-4 in Draw 11 of the Players’ Championship at the Mattamy Athletic Centre on Friday.
+TORONTO — Winnipeg skip Jeff Stoughton scored a three-ender and two deuces to defeat Norway’s Thomas Ulsrud 7-4 in Draw 11 of the Players’ Championship at the Mattamy Athletic Centre on Friday.

 The win improved Stoughton’s record to 2-1 in the tournament.

-Ulsrud, who finished the round-robin at 2-2, scored a deuce in the first end to open the scoring.
+Ulsrud, who finished the round-robin at 2-2, scored two in the first end to open the game.

 Stoughton blanked the second to retain the hammer for the third.
 Ulsrud couldn’t pull off a double takeout and Stoughton eased his final shot into the house to pick up three points.